 About Deborah Hopkinson

-Deborah Hopkinson is the author of nearly 50 books for young readers including picture books, middle grade fiction, and nonfiction.
-In her presentations at schools and conferences, she helps bring history and research alive.
-She also is frequent instructor at writing workshops for adults.
-Her work is especially well-suited for STEM, STEAM, and CCSS connections.
+Deborah Hopkinson is the author of 50 books for young readers including picture books, middle grade fiction, and nonfiction.
+At schools and conferences she helps bring history and research alive.
+Her work is well-suited for STEM, STEAM, and CCSS connections.

 Deborah's recent nonfiction includes DIVE!
 WWII Stories of Sailors and Submarines in the Pacific, named an Oregon Spirit Award Honor Book.
-Courage & Defiance, Stories of Spies, Saboteurs and Survivors in WWII Denmark, a finalist for the Oregon Book Award, and Titanic: Voices from the Disaster, a Robert F. Sibert Award honor book and YALSA Excellence in Nonfiction honor book.
-She is the author of Shutting out the Sky, Life in the Tenements of New York 1880-1924, an NCTE Orbis Pictus award honor book and Jane Addams Award honor book.
+Courage & Defiance, Stories of Spies, Saboteurs and Survivors in WWII Denmark, won a 2017 Oregon Book Award, and Titanic: Voices from the Disaster, was a Robert F. Sibert Award honor book and YALSA Excellence in Nonfiction finalist.

 Deborah received a B.A. in English from the University of Massachusetts and an M.A. in Asian Studies from the University of Hawai'i at Manoa.
 She lives near Portland, OR.
 Her husband, Andy, is a winemaker and artist; her son, Dimitri, is a photographer and landscaper; her daughter, Rebekah, is a teacher and chalk artist, and her grandson, Oliver, is an extraordinary one year old!
 And her two research assistants are Brooklyn and Rue!